top of page

 Basilica of the Holy Blood

-A very atypical chapel, which lacks any usual church features, the Basilica of the Holy Blood (Heilige-Bloedbasiliek) is renowned for possessing a vial that contains a bloodied cloth of Jesus (Hebrew: יהושע, Yehoshua) after his crucifixion, apparently brought to Bruges during the Second Crusade during the mid-12th century CE.
+A very atypical chapel, which lacks any usual church features, the Basilica of the Holy Blood (Heilige-Bloedbasiliek) is renowned for possessing a vial that contains a bloodied cloth of Jesus (Hebrew: יהושע, Yehoshua) after his crucifixion, apparently brought to Bruges during the Second Crusade during the mid-12th century.
 The relic is for public display for veneration everyday at 2 pm.
 There are, as usual, loads of debate about the vial authenticity but the vial does have a ceremonial status when it is publicly used in a number of religious processions.

 The chapel is made up of two chapels: The shorter one on the right of the photograph is called the Chapel of Saint Basil (Benedenbasiliek Sint-Basilius), while the taller one on the left is called the Upper Chapel (Bovenbasiliek).